OllieJones/sqlite-object-cache/readme.txt

 Text Domain: sqlite-object-cache
 Domain Path: /languages/

-A fast persistent object cache backend for the rest of us, powered by SQLite and accelerated by APCu
+A fast persistent object cache backend for the rest of us, powered by SQLite

 == Description ==

 A [persistent object cache](https://developer.wordpress.org/reference/classes/wp_object_cache/#persistent-cache-plugins) helps your site perform well.
-This one uses the widely available [SQLite3](https://www.php.net/manual/en/book.sqlite3.php) and [APCu](https://www.php.net/manual/en/book.apcu.php) extensions to php.
-Many hosting services offer those extensions, and they are easy to install on a server you control.
+This one uses the widely available [SQLite3](https://www.php.net/manual/en/book.sqlite3.php) extension to php.
+Many hosting services offer that extension, and it is easy to install on a server you control.

 <h4>What is this about?</h4>